 At the end of Warorot Market, outside, you can find vendors selling the most beautiful, colorful, and fragrant flowers.
 There are even some flower crafts that you can hang on your bike or around your home.
 There is a large variety of flowers, and all of them are fresh.

 The Warorot Market and opposite the Tom Lam Yai Market on the same street.
-Tom Lam Yai is another large market in Chiang Mai and gets a lot of its traffic from people visiting Warorot Market.
+Tom Lam Yai is another large market in Chiang Mai, not far from the Wat Chiang Man, and gets a lot of its traffic from people visiting Warorot Market.
 The great part about this is you get to experience two markets without going very far, and if one is too crowded or you don’t find what you need, you can check out the other.

 The Tom Lam Yai Market has a section that sells various fabrics you can purchase.
 Several dressmakers work in the market and can turn your material into apparel.
 If you provide them with pants or a top of your size, they will sew you something you request within a couple of days.